 We begin, ‘It has been two weeks since my parents were killed’ and things go pretty much downhill from there.
-Fifteen year old Audrey narrowly escapes death herself when she finds Alissa, the domestic Echo (Enhanced Computerized Humanoid Organism) standing over her parents’ blood-soaked corpses, kitchen knife in hand.
+15-year-old Audrey narrowly escapes death herself when she finds Alissa, the domestic Echo (Enhanced Computerized Humanoid Organism) standing over her parents’ blood-soaked corpses, kitchen knife in hand.

 So yes, this is somewhere between SF and dystopia.
 Everything we fear now in 2014 has come to pass – tsunamis, flooding, Mediterranean populations driven North as their own lands became scorched deserts, corrupt police forces in the pockets of Big Business, manipulative political controls – the lot.